-The Prana Brion is a simple, no frills pant that looks good and performs well on the trail.
-It can be thought of as a very simplified version of our Top Pick for Climbing, the Prana Stretch Zion.
-The Brion is made of the same comfortable and durable stretch Zion fabric (97% nylon, 3% spandex), but without the many features such as cuff roll-up buttons, crotch vent holes, waist tightening strap and buckle, and cargo pocket.
-Without all these technical features, they look a lot better for wearing around town or even to the office and are a very suitable hiking and climbing pant for those who don't demand extra features.
+The Prana Brion keeps things simple.
+It doesn't have the frills and features found on a lot of hiking pants, but this allows them to segue into town-life better than any other model.
+And it does this without sacrificing much hiking performance.
+It is a simplified version of our Top Pick for Climbing, the Prana Stretch Zion.
+The Brion is made of the same comfortable and durable stretch Zion fabric (97% nylon, 3% spandex), but stripped down on features, doing away with the cuff roll-up buttons, crotch vent holes, waist tightening strap and buckle, and cargo pocket.
+Without all these technical features, they look a lot better for everyday casual wear or even to the office on casual Friday.
+This model is also very functional for hiking and climbing for those who don't demand extra features.

 Prana Brion Review